dbos-inc/dbos-docs/docs/getting-started/quickstart-cloud.md

 Run this command (it should take ~5 minutes to provision):

 ```
-npx dbos-cloud database provision <database-name> -a <admin-username> -W <admin-password>
+npx dbos-cloud database provision <database-instance-name> -a <admin-username> -W <admin-password>
 ```

 If successful, the command should print `Database successfully provisioned!`.

-:::tip
-You don't have to edit your `dbos-config.yaml` to deploy an application to the cloud&#8212;DBOS automatically applies the connection information of your cloud database.
+For more information on cloud database management, check out [our guide](../cloud-tutorials/database-management.md).

+:::info
+The Postgres database instance you just provisioned is a physical server that can host multiple independent databases for different applications.
+You can define which database your application uses through the `app_db_name` field in its [`dbos-config.yaml`](../api-reference/configuration.md#database).
+DBOS Cloud automatically creates your application database and applies your schema migrations when you deploy an application.

+In this documentation, we use "database instance" or "database server" to refer to the physical server and "database" to refer to the application database.
 :::

 ### Registering and Deploying an Application